-The Academic Services Center will send the petition to the appropriate department or college for evaluation.
+College of Technology Advising will send the petition to the appropriate department or college for evaluation.

 If you have filed a degree plan with your advisor and your transfer credit (if any) has been evaluated then all the tools that you need to select your classes are available online.

 A copy of the degree plan that you filed with your advisor is your worksheet for marking your progress and for planning future semesters.
 If you do not have a copy of your degree plan you may get a copy of the degree plan from your assigned advisor.